unofgithub/cos526/README.md

 # Install other libraries
-conda install numpy matplotlib tqdm imageio
+conda install numpy matplotlib tqdm imageio pip install pytorch-msssim pip install DISTS-pytorch pip install kornia

+# Note
+If using DISTS (not required in most of our experiments), the SLURM node must have internet capabilities to download a pretrained VGG.
+To bypass this, download the pretrained VGG in advance and modify the local DISTS package to use the version you downloaded.

 ## Reproduce
 You can train the model on NeRF synthetic dataset within 3 minutes.
 Here datadir is the dataset folder path.
 Dataname is the scene name.
 Basedir is the log folder path.
 Data_r is the ratio between the used point number and the initialized point number.
 Splatting_r is the radius for the splatting.